PoliticalGraveyard.com

 Rice, Edward E. — U.S. Consul General in Hong Kong, 1964-67.
 Still living as of 1967.

 Rice, Edward J. — of St. Louis, Mo.
 Democrat.
-Alternate delegate to Democratic National Convention from Missouri, 1916.
+Delegate to Democratic National Convention from Missouri, 1916 (alternate), 1924.
 Burial location unknown.

 Rice, Edward P. — of Granby, Hartford County, Conn.
 Republican.
-Member of Connecticut state house of representatives from Granby; elected 1906.
+First selectman of Granby, Connecticut, 1901; member of Connecticut state house of representatives from Granby; elected 1906.
 Burial location unknown.

 Rice, Edward Young (1820-1883) — also known as Edward Y. Rice — of Illinois.
 Born near Russellville, Logan County, Ky., February 8, 1820.
 Democrat.
 Member of Illinois state house of representatives, 1849; state court judge in Illinois, 1851; delegate to Democratic National Convention from Illinois, 1868; delegate to Illinois state constitutional convention 19th District, 1869-70; U.S. Representative from Illinois 10th District, 1871-73.
 Died April 16, 1883 (age 63 years, 67 days).
 Interment at Oak Grove Cemetery, Hillsboro, Ill.